fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 ```
 Because we want to link the message to `http://www.fusioncharts.com?id=34`, the `&msgText` contains the URL Encoded link.

-## Clear the message logger from the server
+## Clear the Message Logger from the Server

 Send an instruction to the chart from the server to clear the contents of the visible message logger.
 To do this, you need to send the following command: